wix/Detox/docs/APIRef.MockingUserNotifications.md

 });
 ```

-### Mocking Notification Reception on a Launched App
+### Mocking Notification Reception on a Running App

 Use the `sendUserNotification()` method to send notification to running app.
+Notifications can be sent to an active or a background app.

 ```js
 await device.sendUserNotification(notification)
 ```

 **Example:**

 ```js
 describe('Foreground user notifications', () => {

 beforeEach(async () => {